-The mission of Polk State College’s PTA Program is to graduate students with the knowledge, clinical competency, and integrity to positively impact their patients and profession.
-The program offers students the opportunity to earn a degree with immediate entry into a rewarding career upon successful completion of the licensure exam.
+The mission of Polk State College’s PTA Program is to graduate students with the knowledge, clinical competency, and integrity to positively impact their patients, the physical therapy profession, and to transform their lives.
+The program provides students access to an affordable degree with immediate entry into a rewarding career upon successful completion of the licensure exam.

 The following philosophy reflects the beliefs of the academic and clinical faculty and Advisory Committee of Polk State College’s PTA Program.